dhis2/cli/docs/recipes/development.md

 # dbVersion: 2.40
 ```

-Since the 2.40 branch exists in [dhis2-core](https://github.com/dhis2/dhis2-core/tree/2.32) and the 2.40 dump exists in [dhis2-demo-db](https://github.com/dhis2/dhis2-demo-db/tree/master/sierra-leone/2.32) the tool doesn't need more information to create an environment.
+Since the 2.40 branch exists in [dhis2-core](https://github.com/dhis2/dhis2-core/tree/2.32) and the 2.40 dump exists on the [database site](https://databases.dhis2.org/) the tool doesn't need more information to create an environment.

 Now, let's run a `master` build from the **dev** channel: